Slazzical/FoodChapChap/README.md

 To tackle this issue, Food Chapchap was developed to reduce wait times by allowing users to browse menus, place orders, and complete payments in advance.
 The app thus ensures a faster, more convenient dining experience for everyone.

+# Demonstration

+Attached in the repository is a 1 minute .mp4 file demonstarting some of the UI/UX and navigations.

 # Signup Page

 <img width="123" alt="image" src="https://github.com/user-attachments/assets/1274ff56-6d5e-4f0c-8653-bb9329b93569">